Auburn University teams with stakeholder groups to share information about Alabama’s water management plan

 Cindy Lowry or Mitch Reid

 AUBURN, Ala.
-Last Friday, over 100 participants from across Alabama crowded into a packed auditorium at Auburn University’s Comer Hall to attend a symposium on the formation of a comprehensive water management plan for Alabama.
+Last Friday, over 100 participants from across Alabama crowded into a packed auditorium at Auburn University’s Comer Hall to attend a on the formation of a comprehensive water management plan for Alabama.
 Mitch Reid, program director for the Alabama Rivers Alliance, began the day by discussing the environmental needs for water management policy.